 When should you expose microgreens to light?
 Most microgreens should grow in the darkness for three to five days before being exposed to light.
 Faster growing types of microgreens will need two to three days in darkness, while slower-growing types will need five to eight days.

 Where your microgreens fall in that range depends on the specific type of microgreen you are growing along with growing conditions.
 In addition to this critical initial period of darkness, microgreens need a mix of light and dark as they continue to grow.

 What Is The Right Time To Expose Microgreens To Light?

 Microgreens need from two to eight days in darkness before being exposed to light.
 The amount of time before microgreens should be exposed to light is called the blackout period.
 Some easy to grow types of microgreens and their blackout period’s are:

-Beets are an example of a slower-growing microgreen as they need six to eight days of blackout time.
+Beets are an example of a slower-growing microgreen as they need around five days of blackout time.
 A good rule of thumb is to check the microgreens after two days and assess their stage of growth.
 If the seeds have germinated, they are ready to be exposed to light.

 The exact amount of blackout time your microgreens will need depends on more than just the type of plant.
 Temperature, moisture level, and seed quality play a role in determining the growth of microgreens.

 If the temperature is room temperature or around 70 degrees Fahrenheit, the seeds will germinate, or begin to grow, fastest.
 Straying too far from that benchmark temperature will increase the amount of blackout time needed.